FUB-HCC/hcds-intro-to-profile-area-2022/README.md

-# Introduction to Profile Area 2022 - Human-Centered Data Science
+# Introduction To Profile Area 2022 - Human-Centered Data Science
-This repository contains all material needed to participate in "Introduction to Profile Area" exercise of the research group [Human-Centered Computing (HCC)][1] at Freie Universität Berlin.
+This repository contains all material needed to participate in "Introduction To Profile Area" exercise of the research group [Human-Centered Computing (HCC)][1] at Freie Universität Berlin.

 You can find the introduction slides to the exercise inside this repository here **TODO: Add Slides**

 ## Agenda
-- Introduction: 4 PM
+- Introduction: 4:00 PM
 - Forming Groups: 4:15 PM
 - Working on Task 1: 4:20 PM
 - Discussion: 5:15 PM